jsha/blocktogether/testing.md

 - Visit /actions, verify there is not an additional block of @new.
 - Visit /my-blocks, verify that @new is not listed as blocked.

+## Blocking low follower users

+- Log on with @twestact3, enable block_low_followers.
+- Ensure @twestact6 has < 15 followers.
+- Using @twestact6, @-mention @twestact3.
+- Verify that @twestact3 blocks @twestact6.

 ## Sharing blocks

 - Log on with @blocksAlot.